suncoast-devs/handbook/lessons/react-intro/index.md

 from components.
 A component in React is a combination of state and behavior that serve to render elements to the DOM.

-When learning HTML and CSS we decomposed our user interface into blocks and groups of elements to organize and then style the content of the page.
+When learning HTML and CSS, we decomposed our user interface into blocks and groups of elements to organize and then style the content of the page.
 The same is true of React Components.
 We can now also look at our pages as collections of React Components.
-Each of these components can be reused which will help us reduce code.
+Each of these components can be reused, which will help us reduce code.

 ## Class versus Function components

-These are the two current ways to create React Components. `class` components were introduced first and you will see most documentation relate to this style.
+These are the two current ways to create React Components. `class` components were introduced first, and you will see most documentation relate to this style.
 However, the React team, and the community as a whole, are migrating to `function` based components.
-In this course we will teach you the function component style.
-If you continue with React in your career and work on projects that use `class` components you won't have much trouble picking up that style.
+In this course, we will teach you the function component style.
+If you continue with React in your career and work on projects that use `class` components, you won't have much trouble picking up that style.

 ## What does a Component look like